nisnevich/discord-consensus-bot/readme.md

 # Eco Discord Lazy Consensus Bot

 The Eco Discord Lazy Consensus Bot is a Discord bot that helps communities make decisions by implementing the Lazy Consensus decision-making process.
 It allows users to submit grant proposals and have them approved if there are no objections after a certain period of time.
+It was developed for [Eco](https://eco.org/) Discord community.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.